dgarridoa/spark-forecast/README.md

 ### CI/CD pipeline

-Continuos Integration (CI) and Continuos Deployment (CD) pipeline is orquestrated Github Actions.
-In the first place, when a standard pull request is sent to the main branch the following steps: checkout the repository, authenticate to Azure and retrieve Databricks secrets from an Azure Key Vault, set up `python`, install the package manager `poetry`, install dependencies, run unit tests, deploy and launch the `staging-demand-forecast` workflow to a Databricks workspace.
+Continuos Integration (CI) and Continuos Deployment (CD) pipeline is orquestrated by Github Actions.
+In the first place, when a standard pull request is sent to the main branch the following steps are executed: checkout the repository, authenticate to Azure and retrieve Databricks secrets from an Azure Key Vault, set up `python`, install the package manager `poetry`, install dependencies, run unit tests, deploy and launch the `staging-demand-forecast` workflow to a Databricks workspace.
 In the second place, when a tag is pushed to the repository, the same steps as the previous pipeline are executed, with the exception that the `prod-demand-forecast` workflow is deployed and is not launched, because the production workflow is scheduled.

 ## Forecast workflow